patrickallanfaustino/tutorials-workstation/rocm-acpp-gromacs-en.md

 > Tutorial to compile Gromacs 2025.1 with NNPOT-PyTorch support (Neural Networks), using AdaptiveCpp 24.10 as backend and ROCm 6.3.3 on Ubuntu 24.04 Kernel 6.11, to utilize AMD GPU acceleration on desktop

-## 💻 Tested Computer and prerequisites:
+## 💻 Tested computer and prerequisites:
 - CPU Ryzen 9 5900XT, Memória 2x16 GB DDR4, Chipset X570, GPU ASRock RX 6600 CLD 8 GB, dual boot with Windows 11 and Ubuntu 24.04 install in SSD's separated.

 Before starting, ensure you meet the following requirements: